keymetrics/doc-pm2/en/enterprise/guides/alerting.md

 ## Overview

 The alerting engine of PM2 Enterprise allows you to set alerts on metrics and receive alerts, like it's possible with other monitoring solution.
-However we do a somethings more, which intregrating with our APMs :
+However we do a somethings more, which intregrating with our APMs:

 - You can trigger a profiling of any application (either the cpu or memory) that allows you to continuously profile your application, across release to increase performance or detect regression.
 - You can run a function in your application (with the custom actions)
 - You can ask PM2 to restart your application (with you use the pm2 agent)

-You currently support 3 ways to be alerted :
+You currently support 3 ways to be alerted:
 - Slack
 - Email
 - Webhook